 Let American Fidelity be your guide.

-American Fidelity Assurance Company's goal is to be our customers' primary resource for managing challenges and changes resulting from Health Care Reform and rising health care costs.
+American Fidelity Assurance Company's goal is to be our customers' primary resource for managing challenges and changes resulting from the Patient Protection and Affordable Care Act (ACA) and rising health care costs.
 This website is a resource to help our customer groups focus on the steps you need to take today, find the answers you need, and plan for additional changes.
 We look forward to helping you during the months and years ahead.

 On June 25, 2015, the Supreme Court decided King v.
 Burwell in a 6-3 decision.
 This ruling upheld financial assistance to individuals who obtain coverage from a federally facilitated exchange (marketplace), and means that tax credits and subsidies for health insurance coverage will extend to individuals in states without a state-sponsored marketplace.